Curriculum - Graduate Degree MS

 - CMPE-655 Multiple Processor Systems

-The Graduate electives shall be selected among the available research tracks.
-Students are encouraged to choose most of their Graduate electives within a single track, by consulting with their advisor.
+CE graduate electives are CMPE courses 600 level and above.
+With advisor and department approval, students may request to take graduate courses oustide of the department.
+The graduate electives shall be selected among the available research tracks.
+Students are encouraged to choose most of their graduate electives within a single track, by consulting with their advisor.
 Each student must take a minimum of two electives from the Department of Computer Engineering.
-For Graduate level Math courses as electives, students may choose from the following:
+For graduate level Math courses as electives, students may choose from the following:

 - ISEE-701 Linear Programming